 Perez was a member of the Santa Clara Vanguard tenor line from 2000-2004 under the instruction of the legendary team Ralph Hardimon, Glen Crosby, Jim Casella, and Murray Gusseck.
 There he served as the section leader for all five years and was a member of the instructional staff in 2005.
 Brian was a member of the 2001 Texas All-State Band, performed in Superbowl XXXVIII in 2004 with artists such as Jessica Simpson and also received the honor of the first place tenor individual award at Percussive Arts Society International Convention in 1999.

-Brian currently resides in The Woodlands, TX, with his wife Joni and three cats, Buddy, Ditto, and Gizmo.
+Brian currently resides in The Woodlands, TX, with his wife Joni and three cats, Ziggy, Biskitt and Diddle.
 He is a member of Phi Mu Alpha Sinfonia, Texas Music Educators Association, and Percussive Arts Society

 Amy Tomsa was born and raised in Kennesaw, Georgia and has been involved in the pageantry arts since she was a child.
 Amy has been a performer, instructor, and designer for over 20 years.
 As a performer, she appeared with Sprayberry High School, Kennesaw Mountain High School (2005 WGI Open Class World Champions), Phantom Regiment Winter Guard, and Juxtaposition Winter Guard.
 She also performed with the Phantom Regiment Drum & Bugle Corps in 2007 and in 2008 when the corps won the DCI World Championships.

 Amy found a love for color guard at a young age and wanted to share her passion with other young performers after graduating high school.
 She has had the privilege to work with numerous programs including, Colts Drum & Bugle Corps, Milton HS (GA), Madison Central HS (KY), P.L.
 Dunbar HS (KY), Kennesaw Mountain HS (GA) and most recently at Klein Collins HS in Spring, Texas.
 Teaching and inspiring a love for the pageantry arts is one of Amy’s greatest passions.
-She shares this passion with her husband, Mathew, who is the color guard director at Klein Collins High School.
-They have a young daughter that brings much joy, laughter, and light to their lives!
-They reside in Spring, Texas with their fur-children, Bella, Harley and Merlin.
+She shares this passion with her husband, Matthew.
+They have a two young daughters that bring much joy, laughter, and light to their lives!
+They reside in Spring, Texas with the fur-children, Bella, Harley, and Merlin.

 When she is not teaching, Amy enjoys creating and designing whatever she puts her mind to.
 In the past, Amy ran a successful bridal store and worked with some of the top bridal designers in the industry.
 Inspiring enthusiasm and a belief that anything is possible with the proper mindset is a goal that Amy continues to instill in her students and pursue for herself in her everyday life.
 Amy looks forward to leading the Klein Cain Color Guard with some of the best music educators and administration around!